-During this period, HRK 8 billion (EUR 1.1 billion) was invested in INA’s refinery system – the equivalent of the cost of an entire new refinery – with approximately HRK 5 billion spent in the Rijeka and over HRK 2 billion spent in the Sisak refinery.
-A further HRK 1 billion was invested in the rest of the refining system.
+Between 2003 and 2018 HRK 11 billion (~EUR 1.42 billion) was invested in INA’s refinery system with approximately HRK 6 billion spent in the Rijeka and over HRK 3 billion spent in the Sisak refinery.
+A further HRK 2 billion was invested in the rest of the refining system.

 In 2005, when INA’s Refinery Modernization Program was presented to the relevant bodies, both the Croatian Government and MOL supported it.
 The Program aimed at enabling both refineries to produce EU-compliant motor fuels.